nakamasato/golang-training/README.md

 }
 ```

-This looks nice but while programming is a hugely subjective discipline, this is bad and wrong.
+This looks nice but while programming is a hugely subjective discipline, this is **bad and wrong**.

 [sync.Mutex](https://pkg.go.dev/sync#Mutex)